Niche Markets: Examples, Benefits, Expert Insight, & How You (a Savvy Entrepreneur) Can Find Yours

 Click this link to access this resource at any time.

 When your company offers specific products and services instead of a wide variety of offerings, you benefit by saving money and becoming more productive.
-You’ll also build a comparative advantage over competitors who are generalists.
+You’ll also build a comparative advantage over your generalist competitors.

-For example, in the pet industry, there are animals like dogs and cats.
-Creating a business that sells dog collars is a niche market.
+For example, in the pet industry, creating a business that sells dog collars is selling into a niche market.
 The same applies to cat sweaters and pet GPS trackers.

 When companies decide to sell to a niche market, they attract more customers to their product or service.
 Let’s look at some benefits of operating in a niche market.